zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-adb/oml-notebooks/oml-notebooks.md

 This step demonstrates how to create a notebook based on an Example template:

-1. Sign into your Oracle Machine Learning Notebook instance and click **Examples** in the Quick Actions section on the home page.
+1. In your Oracle Machine Learning user interface, click **Examples** in the Quick Actions section on the home page.
 Alternatively, you can go to the left navigation menu and click **Examples** under templates.
 The Examples page opens with all the templates listed.

 	![Oracle Machine Learning homepage](images/homepage_examples.png)

-2. Navigate to the **OML4Py Classification DT** example template notebook, click it and then click **Create Notebook**.
+2. Navigate to the **OML4Py Classification DT** example template notebook.
+Alternatively, type DT in the search box on the upper right to get a list of the decision tree-related notebooks.
+Click the notebook and then click **Create Notebook**.

 	![Create Notebook](images/classification_DT_example.png)